jonleivent/mindless-coding/README.md

 after-the-fact just as a way to make the resulting proofs and extracted code easier to read.

+A very basic illustration is the file zero12.v, which I encourage interested parties to step through interactively using (a recent development version of) Coq.

 The goal of the project is to develop (mindless-coding) techniques that programmers inexperienced with theorem proving can use to generate correct programs, where these techniques are potentially